blawson69/DoorMaster/README.md

 # DoorMaster

+> **New in ver 4.8:** Now you can set a door to [automatically open](#auto-open) when unlocked for Keyed doors or when using Dials or Tiles.

 This [Roll20](http://roll20.net/) script provides a robust system of door creation and management.
 It allows players to interact with doors, attempt to pick locks, or try to break through doors.
-GMs can create hidden doors that can be revealed to players at any time, make trapped doors with a variety of triggers, use various puzzle-type methods for unlocking doors, provide any number of paths to serve as Dynamic Lighting lines, include switches for alternative door control, and add a token to visually illustrate a broken door.
+GMs can create hidden doors that can be revealed to players at any time, make trapped doors with a variety of triggers, use various puzzle-type methods for unlocking doors, provide any number of paths to serve as Dynamic Lighting lines, include Switches for alternative door control, and add a token to visually illustrate a broken door.
 All related tokens can be locked to prevent them from accidentally being moved by players.

 DoorMaster is for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) and the D&D 5th Edition OGL Sheet.